Master AI at Work · Free Framework Guide

 Tell AI how the output should look

 Format controls the structure, length, tone, and style of what AI produces.
-Without explicit Format instructions, AI defaults to its own preferences — which are often too long, too formal, or structured in a way that doesn't match your actual use case.
+Without it, AI defaults to its own preferences — often too long, too formal, or structured in a way that doesn't match your actual use case.

 Format answers: How long?
 What structure?
 What tone?
-What should it look like?
 Bullets or prose?
-Table or narrative?
-3 sentences or 3 paragraphs?
-Professional or conversational?
-Specify it, and you'll never have to manually reformat AI output again.
+Specify it once and you'll never manually reformat AI output again.
+If you're editing the structure after getting output, you forgot the Format block.

 Format examples — weak vs. strong